heyphat/follow.markets/README.md

 # Contribution
 Feel free to send PRs.

+# Disclaimer
+This software is for educational purposes only.
+Do not risk money which you are afraid to lose.
+USE THE SOFTWARE AT YOUR OWN RISK.
+THE AUTHORS AND ALL AFFILIATES ASSUME NO RESPONSIBILITY FOR YOUR TRADING RESULTS.

 # Support
 <p align="center">
     <a href="https://www.buymeacoffee.com/phat" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-green.png" alt="Buy Me A Coffee" height="41" width="174"></a>